Frikken123/Voidwriter/README.md

 # Voidwriter
-A distraction-free wirting app inspired by the typewriters of old.
+A distraction-free writing app inspired by the typewriters of old.
 Admitedly vibecoded.